FunkinCrew/hmm/README.md

 - When `haxelib path` returns an error when running `hmm install` or `hmm reinstall`, we just assume that the library wasn't installed correctly the first time, so we install it as if it was never installed.
+- Fix for checking haxelib git remotes.
+Previous behaviour would take a ssh formed git remote url and an https formed git remote would be different, even if they lead to the same place.
+This affects users who might have a git config that automatically changes remote urls to ssh versions, and accomodates for them.
+- Adds SHA1 to `hmm version` command

 # Installing hmm